senocular/senocular.github.com/articles/js_implementing_for_loops.md

 Complete code with Scope class: [for-with-var.js](js_implementing_for_loops/for-with-var.js)

-Running this code produces the following output, the same output as the original JavaScript loop this is code is implementing:
+Running this code produces the following output, the same output as the original JavaScript loop this code is implementing:

 ```
 0